NoraYashika/QORA-AI/README.md

 - [ ] Making a GUI 🖥
 - [ ] Making it cross-compatible with all operating systems, capable of using python ⚙
 - [ ] <strong>possibly</strong> rewriting the System in an other language 🧰
+- [ ] User Settings for more customizability (first with .ini file, later with GUI >> see in GUI update)

 ## Making importable Modules 🧩
-- [ ] a time module, to tell the current time and date. ⏲📅
+- [x] a time module, to tell the current time and date. ⏲📅
 - [ ] a translation plugin, to make it able to communicate with the user in a set language 🅰➡🅱
 - [ ] a translator module, to make it able to translate from one language into another set language 🅰➡🅱
 - [ ] a module to evaluate data and make rough predictions 💭